annefou/metos_python/_episodes/08-LargeFiles.md

 ~~~
 {: .bash}

-And we add additional data to its unlimited dimension (time):
+And we append additional data to its unlimited dimension (time):

 ~~~
 from netCDF4 import Dataset
 import numpy as np
 # Read and Append to an existing netCDF file
-d = Dataset('../../../../Downloads/large.nc', 'a')
+d = Dataset('large.nc', 'a')

 data=d.variables['VO']
 t=d.variables['time']